pierzchalski/rfcs/text/0000-allow-macros-in-attribute-values.md

 )
 ```

 As the implementor of the `HelloWorld` custom derive macro, you would need to check that instances of your custom attribute `HelloWorldName` were used correctly by checking the structures produced above.
-For instance, you may only allow the `#[name = "literal"]` attribute format.
+For instance, you might only allow the `#[name = "literal"]` attribute format.
 Looking at the documentation for `syn::Meta`, this corresponds to expecting a `NameValue` item after being parsed.
 Similarly, we can use this parsing result to extract configuration data from custom attributes.
 In this case, `lit` above corresponds to the right hand side of the equal sign in our custom attribute (`= "the best Pancakes"`).

 ## Macros in Attributes
 [guide-complication]: #guide-complication